mozilla/addon-sdk/doc/dev-guide-source/guides/content-scripts/accessing-the-dom.md

     tabs.open(data.url("xray.html"));

-The wrapper is transparent to content scripts: as far as the content scriptr is concerned, it is accessing the DOM directly.
+The wrapper is transparent to content scripts: as far as the content script is concerned, it is accessing the DOM directly.
 But because it's not, some things that you might expect to work, won't.
 For example, if the page includes a library like [jQuery](http://www.jquery.com), or any other page script